 A garage door silencer work by decoupling your automatic garage door opener from your ceiling thereby significantly dampening vibrations and using up sound energy before it gets into the upstairs room.

-They are relatively easy to fit (it just requires some drilling and bolting) however you will have to detach your door opening machine to fit one so if you are not comfortable doing this then consult a professional.
+They are relatively easy to fit (it just requires some drilling and bolting) however you will have to detach your door opening machine to fit one so if you are not comfortable doing this then consult a professional (get a quote here).